kevin-rn/Functional-Programming/Week 3A: Types and Classes.md

             | JArray { list :: [JValue] }
             deriving(Show)

-instance Eq JValue where
+-- Can also use deriving(Eq) isntead of creating an instance for Eq instance Eq JValue where
   (JString a) == (JString b) = a == b
   (JNumber a) == (JNumber b) = a == b